sugarlabs/playgo-activity/README.md

 How to use?
 ===========

-PlayGo is part of the Sugar desktop.
+PlayGo is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),